py-go/starboard/docs/operator/installation/helm.md

 ## Uninstall

-You can uninstall the operator with the following command:
+You can uninstall Security Manager with the following command:

 ```
-helm uninstall starboard-operator -n starboard-system
+helm uninstall kube-security-manager -n kube-system
 ```

 You have to manually delete custom resource definitions created by the `helm install` command: